 ….
 I believe in God, and I believe that eh it was by the grace of God that I could make it.
 It is not out of my wisdom or my knowledge. …I thank God there is research, I thank God there is a healthcare system from outside coming in to help and thank God that there is United Nations, thank God there is countries like Australia.
 (Participant 005)

-Despite the confidence and reported positives such as the compliance with standard precaution rules and enhanced resilience, most of the participants reported many negative changes of surviving the EVD epidemic on their lives whilst living in Victoria- Australia.
-Examples of such changes are feelings such as fear, nightmares, flashbacks, and hopelessness which are evidenced in the following statements:
+Despite the confidence and reported positive results such as compliance with standard precaution rules and enhanced resilience, most of the participants reported many negative changes in surviving the EVD epidemic while living in Victoria, Australia.
+Examples of such changes are feelings of fear, nightmares, flashbacks, and hopelessness, which are evidenced in the following statements:

 I remain scared forever; it feels like it happened yesterday.
 Not even the distance from home is enough to make me forget.
 (Participant 1)